ivandotv/nice-fetch/README.md

 ## Usage

-`@ivandotv/fetch` accepts the same arguments as regular [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) with one additional argument which is the `type` of the body from the response that you expect to be returned, the default value is `json`.
+`nice-fetch` accepts the same arguments as regular [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) with one additional argument which is the `type` of the body from the response that you expect to be returned, the default value is `json`.
 This determines how the response body content should be handled.

 ```js
 // if (response.ok)